jhenderson709/TESS-Stellar-Variability-Catalog-Analysis/README.md

 "Sector 19 has the highest percentage of unpublished variable stars (11.11%).
 Are there observational constraints in this sector, or could this be a statistical anomaly?"

 * **Data Volume Discrepancy Between Year 1 and Year 2 TESS Observations** Why are there fewer stars in year 2 of observations as compared to year 1?
-What are the contributing factors?
-TESS VSC requires variable stars to be identified and confirmed in order to include them in the dataset.
 Is this simply a result of access to data i.e. researchers could get their hands on year 1 data first?
+TESS VSC requires variable stars to be identified and confirmed in order to include them in the dataset, after all.

 * **Lack of High Temperature Stars in TESS VSC Data** Why does TESS VSC have so few data points beyond ~12,000K.
-We essentially miss out on any aggregate data pertaining to O-type stars.
+We essentially miss out on any aggregate data pertaining to O-type and B-type stars.

 * **Lack of White Dwarfs in TESS VSC Data**

-* **Small Quantity of Extreme Horizontal Branch Stars** Why are there seemingly no white dwarfs on the HR diagram?
+Why are white dwarfs absent from the TESS VSC Data?
 Is it because they are not luminous enough to be detected in such a short viewing period?

+* **Small Quantity of Extreme Horizontal Branch Stars** There are very few stars on the extreme horizontal branch of the HR diagram in the pulsation dashboard.
+Why would these stars not be included in the TESS VSC if these stars, like subdwarf B stars, are popular subjects of stellar pulsation studies?

 * **Discrepancy Between GIANT and DWARF Publishing Rates** Why are GIANT stars studied disproportionately more than DWARF stars?

 ### Assumptions and Caveats

-* "Observational biases may impact the completeness of TESS VSC, particularly in under-observed regions or for certain stellar classes.
-The data may also reflect researcher preference rather than true astrophysical prevalence."
+* Observational biases may impact the completeness of TESS VSC, particularly in under-observed regions or for certain stellar classes.
+The data may also reflect researcher preference rather than true astrophysical prevalence.

-* Spectral classifications provided by TESS VSC are useful, but not perfect (there are some outliers in the HR diagram–some giant stars labele as GIANTS that seem to belong to the main sequence).
+* Spectral classifications provided by TESS VSC are useful, but not perfect (there are some outliers in the HR diagram–some giant stars labeled as GIANTS that seem to belong to the main sequence).
 Importantly, they are not granular enough.
 The spectral type calculated column aims to minimze the consequences of said granularity, but analysis is limited nonetheless.

 * Data not included for O-type stars (there are less than 100 in the dataset).

 * Data not included for White Dwarf stars, a commonly studied astrophysical object.

-* Pulsation data only lists one period.
-In reality, many pulsating stars exhibit several pulsations.
-The most variable can exhibit dozens, if not hundreds that we can observe.
+ *Our analysis only considers the strongest pulsation mode per star, while many stars exhibit multiple simultaneous pulsations.

-* Mentioned_in_paper_simbad assumes that a star has not been published if that star is not attributed any references within Simbad portal.
+* Mentioned_in_paper_simbad assumes that a star has not been published if that star is not attributed any references within the Simbad portal.
 It is possible that a paper exists for a star, but it was not attributed.
 Unlikely, though, given the popularity of Simbad?